Jeroenvanwely/Reinforcement-Learning-Reproducible-research-assignment/README.md

 - windy_gridworld.py
   - Contains the code for the windy_gridworld class.
+  - The majority of the code is taken from another source.
+For more details check the comments at the top of the file.

 - models.py
   - Contains the code for the Sarsa algorithms.